toddbirchard/ghosttheme-stockholm/README.md

 ### Major Features

-- Full JIRA integration with functioning Kanban
+- Full JIRA integration with functioning Kanban board
 - Custom contributors page
 - Grouping of posts to belong to an ongoing series
 - MongoDB extension to expand capabilities of Ghost admin